This is a 300-level blog post. If you need a rundown of Inbound Marketing 101, click here for a quick overview.

-To get them to care about inbound marketing, appeal to the things they already care about.
+A CEO is naturally going to have different priorities than a marketer.To get them to care about inbound marketing, appeal to the things they already care about.

+Most business see their ROI soar when they switch to inbound marketing.
 Spending less money to get more customers means more money for your CEO, more money for the company, and ultimately (hopefully) more money for you.

 Some of the big KPIs include cost per lead, organic search traffic, and customer acquisition cost.

 One of the major reasons inbound marketing exists is to drive more organic search traffic to websites.
-All inbound marketing components (SEO, PPC, blogging, content marketing, etc.) contribute to your search engine rankings.
+All inbound marketing components (SEO, PPC aka pay-per-click advertising, blogging, content marketing, etc.) contribute to your search engine rankings.

-Leads and ConversionsInbound marketing produces more leads and conversions at a lower cost (remember: $20k/year on average).
+Leads and ConversionsInbound marketing produces more leads and conversions at a lower cost.
+(Remember: $20k/year on average.)

 If your website can speak to its visitors’ goals, frustrations, and motivations, that visitor is more likely to trust you and give you their contact information …And come back to you when it’s time to purchase.

-Brand AwarenessOf course, brand awareness is always a major marketing goal.
+Of course, brand awareness is always a major marketing goal.
 Awareness matters a lot to your CEO, as well.
 (More exposure ultimately means more sales, after all.)

 Inbound marketing increases awareness by putting your brand where buyers are looking.
 That means a good social media presence, activity on forums and Q&A sites, and making your website a font of knowledge that spills out onto the web.

-ReputationNot only can inbound give you an exposure boost, but it can also impact your online reputation.
+Not only can inbound give you an exposure boost; it can also impact your online reputation.

-As your CEO may know, it’s incredibly easy to acquire a negative reputation.
+As your CEO may know, it’s incredibly easy to acquire a negative reputation, particularly on social media.
 An angry review and a few unresponsive minutes can completely crash and burn your brand.
 (Just ask these companies who had unforeseen crises on social media.)